-One should not say never, but the odds are really against big-bang style transformations.
+One should not say never, but the odds are really against big-bang-style transformations.

 Transformations and dealing with legacy is one of the most difficult decisions made by businesses and organizations today.
 Legacy is on the rise with aging organizations and affects the health of businesses and investments.
-Whether the transformation is motivated by cost optimizations, customer needs, the need to innovate, security compliance, or growth needs, the plan has to be well thought out and the execution cannot be taken lightly - a solid plan and a commitment to be persistent have to be in place.
-Too many modernization initiatives end up failing, costing a great deal of money, time and set companies back.
+Whether the transformation is motivated by cost optimizations, customer needs, the need to innovate, security compliance, or growth needs, the plan has to be well thought out, and the execution cannot be taken lightly - a solid plan and a commitment to be persistent have to be in place.
+Too many modernization initiatives end up failing, costing a great deal of money, and time, setting companies back.

 Completely re-writing legacy code into something modern is rarely successful and a less strategic choice.
 A big bang is the decision to just embark on throwing away legacy and starting fresh with a greenfield.
 As reasonable and sometimes tempting as this may sound, it is a very difficult thing to do.
 It is far easier to build a new house than renovate an old house.
 But imagine deciding to run a 100 km marathon after leading a sedentary lifestyle for 20 years.
 The odds are really not in favor.

 This article offers a few case studies and examples of how modernization decisions materialized with lessons learned, along with the top reasons why big bangs are likely to fail.

 11 Reasons Why Big Bangs Are Not Great

 Those reasons below are the same whether the legacy product is an external one that customers use or an internal one that supports the organization.

 The Customers Needs: The customers will not pause while you re-write new code.
 Support, bug fixes, and expectations for new features will continue and drive your R&D spend on top of the modernization costs.
 The team will essentially be running two products with less focus.